BASToF Lemon: Plot

-The setting of the story is the year 2097 AD, the place the city of Xenon.
+The setting of the story is the year 2097AD, the place the city of Xenon.
 An ultimate cyber game, where players fight as biomech cyber robots, has been developed.
 However, there's something wrong: the game's cyberspace and the real world are linked, thus the damage done in the game's cyberspace creates real destruction in the city of Xenon.
 This all started when players heard a painful scream, saw a ghostly face, and a powerful scent of lemon overcame them.
 To solve this mystery, the creator of the game assembles a "Dream Team," which is the top three gamers in all of Xenon.
 The team is composed of rebellious and arrogant teens, who have to overcome their attitudes and fears to find the answers, answers to the mystery that is much bigger than just the game.

 This animation parodies the MMORPG or Massively Multiplayer Online Role-Playing Game.